till-s/kicad-dicebug/README.md

 For the feet I use brass-plated nails, 1.2mm (dia) x 12mm (length).

-You'll also need solder paste (I had good results with low-temperature paste, Chipquik TS391LT50, which melts aroung 138degC).
+You'll also need solder paste (I had good results with lead-free low-temperature paste, Chipquik TS391LT50, which melts aroung 138degC).

 For the actual soldering you'll need a cheap toster oven or a hotplate,